Since it is Friday the 13th, I wanted to dispel any superstitions about black cats. Just look at these pictures and read and see what you think.

 Windows with a view to the outdoors where birds, squirrels and lizards live add a lot of fun to her life.
 She is always the huntress.
 I have seen her catch and eat silverfish, a cricket, a spider and other bugs.

-She has several times been delighted to bring in a lizard from the garage and more recently from the screened in porch.
-The poor lizard usually had lost its tail while trying to escape from Norie.
+She has several times been delighted to bring in a live lizard from the garage and more recently from the screened in porch.
+The poor lizard usually had lost its tail while trying to escape.
 Norie doesn’t eat them, she just wants to hunt and play with them.

-At our old home the garage, was full of boxes, served as her box jungle!
+At our old home the garage, was full of boxes, which served as her jungle!
 She would climb on things and even sleep out there sometimes during the day.
-Now she enjoys our screened in porch and a closer and more personal view of the lizards, birds and bugs.
+Now she enjoys our screened in porch and a closer, safer, and more personal view of the lizards, birds and bugs.

-Norie is one cat who decides how much petting she gets.
+Norie decides how much petting she gets.
 She sometimes comes to me and purrs or just sits there staring at me.
 So I pick her up to pet her and she purrs quite loudly.
 But then after a few minutes of rubbing her nose and stroking her black hair, she starts twitching her tail quickly.

 I put her down because I know she is overstimulated.
 I pay attention to her “stop it!” signs.
 If I try to pet her when she is on the table or couch beside me after the signal, she puts her paw on my hand and pushes it down.
-I respect her request and stop.
+If I don’t respect her request she lunges at my hand and nips me to stop me.
+She did warn me.

 If she wants a treat she goes to the cabinet door below the one with the treats and partially opens the cabinet door which springs shut quickly with a bang because of the spring mechanism.
 She has been known to do this repeatedly until I give her a treat!

-She is having a long and interesting life.
-Stay tuned for friend, Sister, a drug reaction, and feline asthma onset; and more pictures!
+She is having a long and interesting life and certainly making my life richer and more fun!
+Stay tuned for a drug reaction, and feline asthma onset; and more pictures!
+So what do you think?
+Are black cats bad luck?